yutanicorp/powermolecli/README.md

 ## Errors

-When running into issues, consider starting powermolecli with log-level 'debug' and/or consult the log file in /tmp on destination host.
+When running into issues, consider starting powermolecli with log-level 'debug' and/or consult the log file in `/tmp` on destination host.

+A common error is that the authenticity of an intermediary host can't be established.
+Meaning no fingerprint exists in the `known_hosts` file.
+The error in the output "Are you sure you want to continue connecting?" can be easily fixed by running the composed SCP including the ProxyJump directive shown in the debug log-level.

 ## Development Workflow